 -- Royston Idlewind (and a reason why Quidditch World Cup fans don't like him) (Pm)

-Quidditch player, Chaser for the Australian National Team in 1966.
-In 1971, after his retirement from competitive sport, he became International Director of the International Confederation of Wizards Quidditch Committee (1971-1974) (Pm).
+Royston Idlewind was a Chaser on the Australian National Team in 1966.
+In 1971, after his retirement from competitive sport, he became International Director of the International Confederation of Wizards Quidditch Committee from 1971 to 1974) (Pm).

 Idlewind was a member of the Austrialian team that won the 1966 Quidditch World Cup.
 An unpopular appointment as International Director of the ICQWC in 1971, he legislated strict crowd control rules and put in place a wand ban during Quidditch matches.
 The fan unrest came to a head at the Quidditch World Cup in 1974, when spectators brought wands disguised as noisy musical instruments to a packed Syria–Madagascar final match in defiance of his rules.
 After he was razzed by a stadium of wizards carrying these Dissimulator wands, Idlewind resigned (Pm).